GfSE/SAF-EA-Profile/CheatSheets/Physical-Internal-Exchange-Viewpoint.md

 2. Drag and drop the involved Physical Internal Roles from the Physical System onto the Physical Internal Exchange Diagram.
 3. Add new required interfaces as Proxy Ports to the Physical Internal Role or select the needed required Proxy Ports from the property’s Feature Page > Interaction Points.
 4. For new Proxy Ports select or create an SAF_PhysicalInterfaceDefinition by selecting the Proxy Port > Properties > Property > Define > Type > Select Type ...
+5. In case of typed Proxy Ports set one interface side conjugated (propterties > element).
 6. Create a connector between the Physical Internal Role’s Proxy Port.
 Connect internal to external interfaces of the Physical System.
 7. If the created interfaces have an inherent dependency (such as pins, electrics, data protocol) model them separatly and set an InterfaceLayerRelationship.
 8. If the Physical Internal Roles exchange information, energy, or material establish an Item Flow and select the according Domain Kind.
 Select the Connector > right-click on the Connector > Advanced > Information Flow Realized > Select the Domain Kind(s)